- Cybersecurity Fundamentals

 - Common Weaknesses Enumeration (CWE): The CWE is a hierarchical system for classifying vulnerabilities.
 It has a number of useful views, including the Top 25 list of the most dangerous CWEs and language-specific lists.

-- Coding for Cybersecurity Guide: This article outlines the advantage of various programming languages for cybersecurity.
+- Coding for Cybersecurity Guide: This article outlines the advantages of various programming languages for cybersecurity.
 It also highlights recommended bootcamps for learning to program.

 Frequently asked questions